Biology Major and Minor

-As an Environmental Science major at Otterbein, you will have a broad training in the foundations of the geological and biological sciences, and then you will have the chance to take specialized courses in more advanced fields.
+As a Biology major at Otterbein, you will receive broad training in the foundations of biology followed by the opportunity to take specialized courses in more advanced fields.
 You will take classes from dedicated, enthusiastic professors who have either a Ph.D. or an M.D.
-They are gifted teachers, and you will use equipment funded by grants from the National Science Foundation to support our innovative teaching initiatives.
-You will work closely with your professors in small classes and have access to state of the art equipment in our new laboratories inside our newly opened Science Center.
+They are gifted teachers, and many have received grants from the National Science Foundation to support their innovative teaching initiatives.
+You will work closely with your professors in small classes and have access to state of the art equipment in our new laboratories inside our recently opened Science Building.
 There is no doubt you will come to love our new modern science facility.
 Your biology education at Otterbein will also be strongly shaped by your experiences outside the classroom.
 Perhaps it will be with one of our professors in a field course to local streams or on one of the international trips that the faculty regularly lead to more exotic locations such as Belize, Costa Rica, and Africa.